naymspace/backpex/guides/live_resource/user-preferences.md

 ### Session key must survive `renew_session`

-Phoenix's `renew_session/1` helper (commonly called on login/logout to rotate the session id) drops every session key unless explicitly preserved.
+The `renew_session` helper that `phx.gen.auth` generates (commonly called on login/logout to rotate the session id) clears the session and re-puts only an allowlist of keys.
+Every key outside that allowlist is dropped.
-Backpex stores its session-backed preferences under `Backpex.Preferences.session_key/0` (currently `"backpex_preferences"`) — if you call `renew_session` in your auth flow, carry that key across:
+Backpex stores its session-backed preferences under `Backpex.Preferences.session_key/0` (currently `"backpex_preferences"`) — if you call `renew_session` in your auth flow, carry that key across, or users lose their theme, sidebar state, and persisted filters/order/columns every time they sign in or out:

 ```elixir
 def renew_session(conn) do